The Hidden Cost of Understaffing: a Retail Leadership Perspective

 The Customer Experience Tax

-Understaffing imposes an invisible tax on every customer interaction:
+Understaffing in retail imposes an invisible tax on every customer interaction:

 The Associate Impact